frankcohen/ReflectionsOS/Devices/VladPlus/VladPlus Project Notes.md

 Updated: October 29, 2024

 VladPlus is the 11th revision of the Reflections main board.
-It is the successor to Vlad, Yertle, Cat In Hat, BlueFish, RedFish, CindyLou, Horton, ThingTwo, Hoober, Knox and Sox. replaces U4 with a higher efficiency power converter.
-The old one heated up when recharging a battery.
+It is the successor to Vlad, Yertle, Cat In Hat, BlueFish, RedFish, CindyLou, Horton, ThingTwo, Hoober, Knox and Sox.
+Replaces U4 with a higher efficiency power converter.
+The old one heated up when recharging the battery.

 - Sox - 1st generation board design
 - Hoober - rev 2, fixes problems